harismuneer/Network-Simulation-Using-Cisco-Packet-Tracer/README.md

 **5-** Although you have to use GUI of the router to configure its interfaces but you must use CLI of the router to configure the **RIPv2 Protocol** for **Classless Subnet Addressing**.

 ## How to Run
+Install [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) and simple open the [main-file.pkt](../master/main/main-file.pkt).
+The whole network is in working condition.
+You can check it by sending a packet from one system to another or through using the PING command in the Cisco Packet Tracer.

+This solution works for version 6.2 or above of Cisco Packet Tracer.

 ----------